Ioannis-Garmpidis/migration-forecasting/README.md

-# migration-forecasting
- Predictive Analysis of Irregular Migration Flows to Europe using Big Data and ML 🌍 Migration Forecasting — Predictive Analysis of Irregular Migration Flows to Europe A PySpark-based Big Data pipeline that predicts irregular migration flows to Europe using open data sources and Machine Learning techniques.
+🌍 Migration Forecasting — Predictive Analysis of Irregular Migration Flows to Europe A PySpark-based Big Data pipeline that predicts irregular migration flows to Europe using open data sources and Machine Learning techniques.
 📌 About